nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest_guidance.md

 None of the above elements are mandatory.
 <code>serviceRequested</code>, <code>specialty</code> and <code>reasonCode</code> are fairly distinct, but <code>type</code> appears to have significant overlap with all those elements.

-The scope of the main referral code across GP clinical systems spans these <code>ReferralRequest</code> elements, that is there is not a strong alignment to any single element.
+The scope of the main referral code across GP clinical systems spans these <code>ReferralRequest</code> elements - that is, there is not a strong alignment to any single element.

 ### Referrals and SNOMED CT

-The SNOMED CT 'is a' hierarchy <code>3457005 | Patient referral (procedure) |</code>) was considered as a potential valueset for referrals.
+The SNOMED CT 'is a' hierarchy (<code>3457005 | Patient referral (procedure) |</code>) was considered as a potential valueset for referrals.
 However, it includes pre-coordinated referral concepts of various patterns which span all the classification elements listed above:
 * Referral to institution (for example, hospital)
 * Referral to speciality (for example, department)